Vinaykumar-tech77/Password-Generator-and-Manager/README.md

-# Password_Manager
+# Password_Generator_&_Manager
-Password_Manager is a Website Project where a user can add details like platform name, username and password and store them securely . user can also opt for strongest password generation
+Password Generator & Manager is a web application that allows users to securely store login credentials, including platform names, usernames, and passwords.
+Users can also generate strong, custom-length passwords using the built-in password generator.